Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 * The wireless internet goes out whenever I would travel with the laptop,
-* The laptop had to be close to the modem, so that it could be plugged into ethernet, making my laptop not even portable *within* the appartment,
+* The laptop had to be close to the modem, so that it could be plugged into ethernet, making my laptop not even portable *within* the apartment,
 * The SSID was my laptop's hostname,
 * The WPA password would be set to a random string whenever the hotspot was started, and so